Luke Bryan Lays With the Dogs After a Weekend of ‘Too Much Fun’ [Picture] - NewsBreak

 Related

-Cat breaks world record for tallest and gets mistaken for a panther
+Cat breaks world record for tallest and gets mistaken for a panther: ‘This can actually scare people’

 A Michigan-based cat owner has opened up about his pet breaking the world record for tallest cat and how the animal’s large size causes people to mistake him for “a panther”.
 Fenrir, who is a Savannah cat-breed, made history this week, when the Guinness Book of World...